-The RLTP includes a target to reduce transport-related carbon emissions by 30 per cent by 2030 and a policy to advocate and support initiatives that improve the vehicle fleet to reduce greenhouse gas emissions and improve air quality.
+The RLTP includes a target to reduce transport-related carbon emissions by 35 percent by 2030 and a policy to advocate and support initiatives that improve the vehicle fleet to reduce greenhouse gas emissions and improve air quality.
 The RLTP programme includes investment in public transport and active modes of transport.